- Practice Commenced1990

 Memberships & Affiliations

 New York City Bar Association (International Commercial Disputes Committee and Arbitration Committee (Chair, 2018-21)).
 New York State Bar Association (Dispute Resolution Section, Arbitration Committee Co-chair 2016-18).
-Fellow, Chartered Institute of Arbitrators (FCIArb).
+Fellow, Chartered Institute of Arbitrators (FCIArb) and College of Commercial Arbitrators (CCA).
 Member of Silicon Valley Arbitration & Mediation Center, International Arbitration Club of New York, and New York International Arbitration Center (NYIAC).

 International, Commercial, and Large Complex Case Panels of Arbitrators of the American Arbitration Association / International Centre for Dispute Resolution